 Set-up fitness testing opportunities for umpire I August/September and December/January each year to meet league and umpire requirements.

+Oversee qualification of Into Officiating and C Award Assessors

-AEnsure that County Officiating Lead details are up to date for learners to access
+Ensure that County Officiating Lead details are up to date for learners to access

+Attend regular meetings of the Regional OTSG and provide County report for each meeting

+Liaise with Region and Regional OTSG to develop and standardise strategies for umpiring across the Region

-Establish collaborative relationships with other officiating personnel at County, Regional and National level.s to enhance umpire knowledge and performance
+Establish collaborative relationships with other officiating personnel at County, Regional and National level.

+Co-ordinate delivery of Rules forums and other CPD as requested/required by umpires or leagues to enhance umpire knowledge and performance

 Liaise with the Treasurer over fees, expenses and other finance matters.